 In the past, Europeans delegated a large portion of their international interests to the USA.
-In the current conflict with Russia, too, we can see that Europe is again attempting to shift the responsibility for crisis leadership onto the USA.
-This shows that Europe is not remotely Americans' attitude towards their global presence, even though it will have dramatic consequences.
+In the current conflict with Russia. too, we can see that Europe is again attempting to shift the responsibility for crisis leadership onto the USA.
+This shows that Europe is not remotely When we talk about transatlantic prepared for the shift in the Americans' attitude towards their global presence, even though it will have dramatic consequences.
 The power vacuum that the Americans leave behind tends to be filled by authoritarian states: by Iran in the Middle East, by Turkey, by Russia, and by China.